 With regard to the transfer of data from Iceland, Norway and Liechtenstein (the "European Economic Area" or "EEA") to the UK, on June 28, 2021, the European Commission (the "EC") adopted two adequacy decisions for the United Kingdom (the "UK") - one under the GDPR and the other for the Law Enforcement Directive (2016/680).
 Personal data may now freely flow from the EU to the UK since the UK is deemed to have an adequate data protection level for the purposes of the EU regime.
 Additionally, following Brexit, companies also have to comply with the UK's data protection laws (including the UK GDPR, which is based on the EU GDPR), the latter regime having the ability to impose fines up to the greater of £17.5 million or 4% of global turnover.
-Furthermore, transfers from the UK to other countries, including to the EEA, are subject to specific transfer rules under the UK regime.
+Furthermore, transfers from the UK to other countries, including to the EEA, are subject to specific transfer rules under the UK regime; personal data may freely flow from the UK to the EEA, since the EEA is deemed to have an adequate data protection level for purposes of the UK regime.
 These UK international transfer rules broadly mirror the EU GDPR rules.
 The adequacy decisions include a "sunset clause" which entails that the decisions will automatically expire four years after their entry into force, unless renewed.
-On February 2, 2022, the UK Secretary of State laid before the UK Parliament the international data transfers ("Addendum") and a document setting out transitional provisions.
+On February 2, 2022, the UK Secretary of State laid before the UK Parliament the international data transfer agreement ("IDTA") and the international data transfers of State laid before the UK Parliament the international data transfers ("Addendum") and a document setting out transitional provisions.
 The IDTA and Addendum came into force on March 21, 2022 and replaced the old EU SCCs for the purposes of the UK regime.
-However, the transitional provisions, adopted with the IDTA and the Addendum, provide that contracts concluded on or before September 21, 2022 on the basis of any old EU SCCs continue to provide appropriate safeguards for the purposes of the UK regime until March 21, 2024, provided that the processing operations that are the subject matter of the contract remain unchanged and reliance on those clauses ensures that the transfer of personal data is subject to appropriate safeguards.
+However, the transitional provisions, adopted with the IDTA and the Addendum, provide that contracts concluded on or before September 21, 2022 on the basis of any old EU SCCs continue to provide appropriate safeguards for the purpose of the UK regime until March 21, 2024, provided that the processing operations that are the subject matter of the con